AlexandraPosa/dnn-watermark-update/README.md

 Embedding Watermarks into Deep Neural Networks
 ====
-Implemented according to 'Embedding Watermarks into Deep Neural Networks' [1], the code embeds a digital watermark into the deep neural network during the training phase.
+Implemented according to 'Embedding Watermarks into Deep Neural Networks' [1], the code embeds a digital watermark into a wide residual network during the training phase.
-This embedding is achieved through the use of a parameter regularizer.
+The embedding is achieved by applying a parameter regularizer to the target layer.

-The code has been revised to accommodate Tensorflow version 2.12.0.
+The code has been revised to accommodate TensorFlow version 2.12.0.
-For further reference, you can access the original project through the following link: https://github.com/yu4u/dnn-watermark.
+For further reference, you can access the original project through the following link: https://github.com/yu4u/dnn-watermark

 ## Requirements